 This is also a loss for your clients.

 We have lost several animals over the past two decades at Healing Hooves, some expected and some not.
 In each case it has been painful and challenging.
 Yet by finding a balance between making space for all of the uncomfortable feelings that invariably come with loss, and ‘holding on’ to our connection to those animals in other, often deeper and more powerful, ways, these experiences have often become opportunities for healing and growth.
+We regularly turn to one of our therapeutic stories, Holding On, at these times.
+While this book was written after we lost Cutie, a Shetland pony who was a part of our herd for many years, we have drawn on it to support our clients through many other times of loss and transition.
+If you’d like a pdf copy of this book please let me know in the comments section below and I send you a download link.

 A Warm Place to Work